AnthonyM-Jr/CTF-Challenges/LetsDefend/Compromised_AI_Cluster_Walkthrough.md

 ---

-## 🧠 Lessons Learned
+## 🧠 Important Lessons Learned

+- Patch critical vulnerabilities like CVE-2023-48022
-📌 **Never expose dev/admin dashboards to the public.**
+- Avoid exposing dev/admin interfaces to the public
-📌 Monitor job submissions and API abuse.
+- Monitor job submissions and API abuse
-📌 Use firewall rules to restrict access to sensitive ports.
+- Use firewall rules to restrict access to sensitive ports

 ---